SylvainFiolleau/Run_out_modelling/README.md

     ```

 2. **Create the Conda environment:**
      ```
     conda env create -f environment.yml
     conda activate Avaframe_env
     ```
 2b. **install Avaframe in the same environment (https://docs.avaframe.org/en/1.1_rc1/developinstallwin.html):**
-    - install pip, numpy and cython in this environment:
+    - install pip and cython in this environment:
     ```
-    conda install pip numpy cython
+    conda install pip cython
     ```

-   - Clone the AvaFrame repository (in a directory of your choice: [YOURDIR]) and change into it:
+   - **In Git terminal** Clone the AvaFrame repository (in a directory of your choice: [YOURDIR]) and change into it:

     ```
     cd [YOURDIR]
     git clone https://github.com/avaframe/AvaFrame.git
     cd AvaFrame
    ```
-   - Compile the cython com1DFA part and install Avaframe:
+   - **In conda environment** Compile the cython com1DFA part and install Avaframe:
     ```
    python setup.py build_ext --inplace